4.5 564 Google reviews

 Causes of Schizophrenia

-Understanding schizophrenia causes, including genetic, neurobiological, and environmental factors, can help with early detection, targeted treatment, and improved management of the disorder.
-While the exact cause remains unknown, researchers have identified key contributors to schizophrenia development.
+Understanding the causes, including genetic, neurobiological, and environmental factors, can help with early detection, targeted treatment, and improved management of the disorder.
+A mix of biological and psychological influences contribute to known schizophrenia causes.
+While the exact cause remains unknown, researchers have identified key contributors to the development of schizophrenia disorder.

 Neurochemical Imbalances